Four Seasons: Variations in American Vitalist Film Comedy

 But with such extensive use of the Fall triad of humors, Rocky also has a Fall-variant component to its dynamic.
 We will more fully define Fall dynamis after we have considered Life with Father and Forrest Gump in the following chapter.
 However, we can make some tentative and partial observations based on fall’s inversion of thought and the Fall triad of humors.

 But Fall Vitalism does not have an unequivocal forward vision.
 Often it has no forward vision at all.
-In that respect, Fall Vitalism moves toward a traditional concept of tragedy.
+In that respect, Fall Vitalism moves toward tragedy as traditionally conceived.
 Fall is an end of things, a final effort in which one may put in herculean effort for that last incremental unit of harvest.
 But then it is over.

 And with the harvest over, either there is enough for another year or there isn’t.
 A Fall dynamis has a strong element of final accounting about it.
 It is the do-or-die time.
 And the dynamic that goes with it is a surge, but a surge to get the work done and to get to the final, bottom line.
 Rocky is the emblem of such a mindset and dynamic feel: let’s get into the ring, let’s make the final effort, let’s hope for the best result.